Categories of pain relief drugs

 Possible side effects: very rare, generally very well tolerated.

 Advil, Motrin (Ibuprofen)

 Effects: fights fever, anti-inflammatory (ask about the right dose for your problem), pain reliever.

-Possible adverse effects: risk of stomach irritation.
+Possible side effects: risk of stomach irritation.

-Possible adverse effects: irritating for the stomach.
+Possible side effects: irritating to the stomach.